EUTF SUPPORT TO CONSTRUCT SCHOOLS IN JORDAN

 Operation and Maintenance

-The furniture and materials for construction have been chosen to increase the lifetime and minimize any maintenance needs.
-However, Maintenance plans will be developed to fulfill stakeholder’s vision, in order to guarantee the protection of the capital investment, the learning environment and Occupant’s health and safety.
+The furniture and construction materials were specifically chosen to increase the lifetime of the schools and minimize maintenance needs.
+This approach guarantees the protection of the capital investment, the quality of the learning environment, and the occupants' health and safety.

-Enough funding shall be put in place for all types of maintenance, and this should cover labor, material and equipment needed for each maintenance item.
+Secured Funding: The Ministry is committed to ensuring enough funding is put in place for all types of maintenance, covering the necessary labor, material, and equipment for each maintenance item.